arifprogroup/food-ordering/README.md

 ## Technologies Used

 - HTML5
-- CSS3 with Skeleton CSS framework
+- CSS3 with Bootstrap 5 framework
 - Vanilla JavaScript
+- Bootstrap 5 for responsive design and components
 - Font Awesome for icons
 - Google Fonts for typography
 - WhatsApp Click-to-Chat API